simjunheng/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how the add tag mechanism behaves at each step.

-Step 1: The user inputs `tag-add 1 t/friend` to add the tag "friend" to the first contact in the list.
+Step 1: The user inputs `tag-add-p 1 friend` to add the tag "friend" to the first contact in the list.

 Step 2: This argument is passed into `LogicManager` which calls on `Coach2K22Parser#parseCommand()` to find a suitable parser class to process the user inputs.
 This initialises the `AddTagCommandParser` where its method `#parse` is called to process the user inputs.